typerefinery-ai/typerefinery-websight/application/backend/src/main/resources/apps/typerefinery/components/dialog/select/README.md

 ```

 - `path` accepts relative (`"flowIconOptions"` or `"../shared/flowIconOptions"`) or absolute (`"/apps/typerefinery/shared/flowIconOptions"`) repository locations.
-- Datasource implementations under `typerefinery/components/dialog/datasources/*` will encapsulate how options are loaded:
+- Datasource implementations under `typerefinery/components/dialog/datasources/*` encapsulate how options are loaded:
   - `datasources/content` – read repository nodes and adapt to `{ key, value }`.
   - `datasources/rest` (future) – invoke a URL/service to populate options.
   - `datasources/java` (future) – call into Sling services or models for computed lists.
-- The select rendering logic will prioritise `datasource` if present, then fall back to `optionsSource`, and finally to inline children for backward compatibility.
+- Rendering logic: if `datasource` exists it is used; otherwise the select falls back to inline child options, preserving current behaviour.